Jun 30th 2021

 What exactly is home automation?
 Home automation describes a home where nearly all programmable devices are set up around your home, such as sprinkler systems, thermostats, lights, electrical outlets, lights, door and window locks, security cameras, alarm system, heating and cooling systems, and more.

 There are so many ways to make our homes more convenient today and why not?
-With smart home automation, you can control nearly everything without having to get off the couch.
+With this technology, you can control nearly everything without having to get off the couch.
 Some may think that home automation is lazy, but we think it is practical and common sense.

 By having everything run at the touch of a button or the sound of your voice, you can do multiple things at once, emulating the ‘being in two places at once" theory that most only dreamed of.
 Now it’s a reality with a DIY setup, and life can be easier and more productive than ever.